woooojng/Bubble_PINN/Diffuse_interface_Bubble_PINN_ver1/README.md

 ## File Specifications

-- **Forward_with_Layer_Setting.py**: Neural Network Architecture for layer setting and forward step with x, y, t input/ velocity u, pressure P, density rho viscoscity mu output variables.
+- **Forward_with_Layer_Setting.py**: Neural Network Architecture for layer setting and forward step with x, y, t input/ velocity u = (u1, u2), pressure P, representation phi(yilds density rho later) and chemical potential m_D output variables.
+-
-- **InitialConditionLoss.py**: For the equations in chapter 2.2 in [1], Binary Cross Entropy loss function and MSE function associated with these equations is defined.
+- **InitialConditionLoss.py**: For the equations ?? in chapter ?? in [2], Binary Cross Entropy loss function and MSE function associated with these equations is defined.
 - **BoundaryLoss.py**: For the equations on left/right wall and top/bottom outer boundary of domain in chapter 2.2 in [1], MSE function associated with these equations is defined.
 - **MvBdry_Coefficient_and_Loss.py**: For the equations on moving boundary sharp interface in chapter 2.1 in [1], MSE loss function associated with these equations is defined.
 - **NSpde_loss.py**: For the Navier-Stokes PDE equations in chapter 2.1 in [1], MSE loss function associated with these equations is defined.